systematic-magic/AgingPubMed/research_papers_html.rst

 **16.1.5.
 Supplementary Videos**

-- Should be named Supplementary Video N (“N” being the Video number) - Title case, blue and bold font.
-If there is only one Video in total, “Supplementary Video” is acceptable as well.
+- Should be named Supplementary Video N (“N” being the video number) - Title case, blue and bold font.
+If there is only one video in total, “Supplementary Video” is acceptable as well.

 .. image:: /_static/suppl_video_dl.png
   	:alt: Supplementary videos